seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

         ↓
         42

-Promise<{ slug: string }>
+Promise<{ slug:string }>
         ↓

 {
    slug: "react"
 }
 ```

 The generic tells TypeScript:

-> “When I open this box (when the Promise resolves), what shape of data should I expect?”
+> "What do I expect to find inside this container?"

 Without the generic: